Vmlweb/The-Vladiator/README.md

 ### Type Checks

-You can test whether your input is a certain type
+You can test whether your input is a certain type.

 ```javascript
 .isBool()